 Stevia is the generic name for a sugar substitute that is derived from the leaves of Stevia rebaudiana, a plant commonly known as sweetleaf and sugarleaf.
 This plant originates from South America, where it has been used as a sweetener for more than 1,500 years.
 The Stevia genus was named after the Spanish botanist Petrus Jacobus Stevus, who discovered it in the early 16th century.
 The Swiss botanist Moises Santiago Bertoni described Stevia plants in detail for the first time in 1899.

 Research on stevia remained limited until 1931, when French chemists isolated the components that give Stevia leaves their sweet taste.
 These components belong to a class of chemicals called glycosides, which consist of a sugar molecule bound to another functional group known as an aglycone.
-The glycosides in stevia primarily include rebaudioside and stevioside, which have several properties that make it useful as an artificial sweetener.
+The glycosides in stevia primarily include rebaudioside and stevioside, which have several properties that make them useful as artificial sweeteners.
 It is up to 150 times as sweet as sucrose, commonly known as table sugar, but doesn’t provide any calories.
-Stevia is also stable with respect to heat and pH level, and won’t ferment.
+Stevia is also stable with respect to heat and pH levels and won’t ferment.

 In comparison to table sugar, stevia’s sweetness takes longer to take effect and has a longer duration.
 Stevia may also have a bitter aftertaste at high concentrations due to the reactions of the taste receptors with the aglycones.
 Rebaudioside breaks down into stevioside in the colon, which bacteria then break down into steviol and glucose.
 These bacteria then consume the glucose before it can be absorbed into the bloodstream.

 The legal status of stevia varies considerably between countries.
-For example, it is been in wide use for decades in Japan, while the European Union didn’t approve stevia until 2011.
-The United States approved rebaudioside A as a general purpose sweetener in 2008.
+For example, it has been in wide use for decades in Japan, while the European Union didn’t approve stevia until 2011.
+The United States approved rebaudioside A as a general-purpose sweetener in 2008.

 Stevia may help to support dental by reducing the amount of refined sugar in your diet, which is a major source of tooth decay.